 A widely implemented UI element in desktop and mobile applications is an "icon badge," a small image laid over an application icon in a dock, panel or taskbar to indicate a change of state or provide notification of an update.
 The badge is typically removed when the application is brought into focus.
 A common example of this is a numeric image on an email program that indicates the number of new or unread messages.
 This TIP proposes to add a "wm iconbadge" command to Tk to provide this functionality.

 X11: Custom implementation because Unix-like platforms do not have a standard, widely-used API

 The X11 implementation will be based on the "wm iconphoto" command and incorporate additional custom badge images that will be shipped with Tk.

 The Windows implementation will use the custom badge images developed for this TIP and render them via the native "ITaskbarList3::SetOverlayIcon" API.

 The Mac version will be completely native and implement a Tk wrapper over the NSDockTile API.

 The wm iconbadge command will present a script-level public API implementing the proposed interface, outlined below.

 wm iconbadge window badge

-This command sets an icon badge over Wish's application icon as it appears in the Dock (macOS), taskbar (Windows) or application panel (X11).
-The "badge" argument at present is either a number to indicate a number of new messages or other data points, or an exclamation point to indicate a general call to attention.
+This command sets an icon badge over a toplevel window icon as it appears in the Dock (macOS), taskbar (Windows) or application panel (X11).
+The "badge" argument is either a number to indicate a number of new messages or other data points, or an exclamation point to indicate a general call to attention.
 If the "badge" argument is set to an empty string, the badge icon is removed.